Numbers and Strings

 directories matching the course modules.

-The full solution for this exercise is in the numbers-strings directory of the code bundle.
+The full solution for this exercise is in the

 Start Creating a Third Ruby Program

 For folks who want even more practice writing Ruby, here's an idea you could experiment with alongside the game program: a fundraising program.
 This program would track various projects (start-up projects, community projects, personal projects, etc.) and how much funding each project has received so far.
 For inspiration, check out Kickstarter, Pledgie, gofundme, or indiegogo.